Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Introduction

 \section{Introduction}

-Several major metropolitan transit agencies have established ambitious electrification targets for their bus fleets.
-In 2017, 35 cities across six continents pledged to procure only zero-emission buses starting from 2025 \citep{C40_2023}.
-In the United States, cities such as Boston, Chicago, and New York have committed to operating fully electrified fleets by 2040 \citep{MBTA_Electrification, CTA_Electrification, MTA_Electrification}, and the California Air Resources Board’s Innovative Clean Transit regulation mandates that all public transit agencies in the state replace conventional buses with zero-emission models by this time \citep{CARB2018}.
-Although full electrification is the stated long-term goal, practical considerations such as funding availability, operational complexity, and infrastructure readiness also lead agencies to initiate shorter-term, partial electrification projects targeting selected routes or depots \citep[e.g.,][]{CTA_Electrification, MARTA2024, MBTA_short_term}.
-Despite these initiatives, public data from the Federal Transit Administration indicate that electric buses represented only 3\% of the nation's 60,995 transit buses and accounted for just 1.4\% of miles driven in 2022 \citep{GovTech}.
+Over the last decade, major transit agencies \begin{revblock}worldwide\end{revblock} have established ambitious electrification targets for their bus fleets.
+In 2017, 35 cities across six continents pledged to procure only zero-emission buses starting from 2025 \citep{C40_2023}\begin{revblock}, and several bus systems, particularly in China and Europe, are already largely or fully electric \citep{IEA2025}\end{revblock}.
+In the United States, cities such as Boston, Chicago, and New York have committed to operating fully electrified fleets by 2040, and all public transit agencies in California are mandated to replace conventional buses with zero-emission models by this time \begin{revblock}\citep{WSP2024}\end{revblock}.
+While full electrification is the stated goal, practical considerations such as funding availability, operational complexity, and infrastructure readiness also lead agencies to initiate partial electrification projects targeting selected routes or depots \citep[e.g.,][]{CTA_Electrification}.
+Despite these initiatives, \begin{revblock}most of the transition still lies ahead.
+As of July 2025, 7,261 full-size battery electric buses (BEBs) had been funded, ordered, delivered, or deployed nationwide \citep{CALSTART2026}, about one tenth of the country's roughly 70,000 transit buses \citep{APTA2026}.
+The scale of the intended electrification of public bus systems makes effective planning tools essential to achieving this transition in a timely and cost-effective manner.\end{revblock}

-Designing an effective electrification plan, whether partial or complete, requires jointly optimizing several interdependent decisions.
-While many studies have addressed individual aspects of electric bus planning and scheduling, the review article by \cite{perumal2022electric} highlights that integrated planning, where long-term strategic and short-term operational decisions are jointly considered, has received very little attention in the operations research literature.
-In this context, the goal of this work is to propose the first comprehensive and computationally tractable framework for integrated bus fleet electrification planning.
-We summarize our contributions as follows.